PVA-Parrot/PVA-Parrot/README.md

 ## Documentation

-API documentation can be generated with `sudo boot apidoc`.
+API documentation can be generated with `boot apidoc`.
 The resulting documentation can be found in `target/doc`.

 # Tests